-the request can be satisfied from existing State stocks or State contracts;

-2. the request exceeds agency needs;

-3. the supplies or services requested could be procured more economically at a different time without detriment to the State; or

-4. the quality requested is inconsistent with State standards and usage.
+- 1. the request can be satisfied from existing State stocks or State contracts; - 2. the request exceeds agency needs; - 3. the supplies or services requested could be procured more economically at a different time without detriment to the State; $\frac{1}{2}$ - 4. the quality requested is inconsistent with State standards and usage-; or - 5. requirements/specifications lack detail to successfully conduct a solicitation.